Something Green Gift Shop

 Why you'll love it:

-• Perfect for fossil lovers, shark enthusiasts or anyone who wants an eye-catching and meaningful collectible.
+• Perfect for fossil lovers, shark enthusiasts, or anyone who wants an eye-catching and meaningful collectible.

 • Ethically collected and presented in an acrylic capsule making it ideal for both display and preservation.